Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Alternative Losses

 \section{Alternative Losses}

 In early versions of this work we also experimented using a \gls{kl} loss as recommended by~\citet{basharin2024faster}.
-However, we found that training with the \gls{kl} loss doubled the training time while requiring a lot more memory, and the benefits in acceptance rate did not outweigh the additional complexity.
+However, we found that training with the \gls{kl} loss doubled the training time while requiring a lot more memory, and the benefits in the number of accepted tokens did not outweigh the additional complexity.
 For completeness we include the loss below. \textbf{\gls{kl} Loss $\mathcal{L}$}

 In the above we condition both the draft model, $q_{\theta'}$, and the target model, $p_{\theta}$, on the gold data.
 The above is equivalent to the \gls{kl} term from the word-level distillation loss in~\citep{kim2016sequencedistillation}.\footnote{While performing sequence-level distillation, \ie, conditioning on data sampled from the teacher model may improve distillation~\citep{kim2016sequencedistillation}, we did not explore this.}